 Add all fixed effects on the Fixed Effects tab.
 Use the Add, Cross, Nest, Macros, and Attributes options as needed.
-For details about using these options, see the Introduction to Fit Model section.
+For details about using these options, see the Model Specification section.

 Specify traditional variance component models and random coefficients models using the Random Effects tab.

 For a traditional variance component model, specify terms such as random blocks, whole plot error terms, and subplot error terms using the Add, Cross, or Nest options.
-For details about using these options, see the Introduction to Fit Model section.
+For details about using these options, see the Model Specification section.

-Fit Model Launch Window Showing Completed Random Effects Tab shows the random effects specification for the Split Plot.jmp sample data where Carcass is a random block.
-Split Plot Example describes the example in detail.
+Fit Model Launch Window Showing Completed Random Effects Tab shows the random effects specification for the Split Plot.jmp sample data where Carcass is a random block. describes the example in detail.

 To construct random coefficients models, use the Nest Random Coefficients button to create groups of random coefficients.